Raise the Roof

 With an eye toward advancing Dalton’s mission – the master plan has re-organized the building into three simple programmatic groups:

 - Interdisciplinary Hub - On top, the STEAM center, a vibrant hub provides a central place for science, engineering, and art and promotes interdisciplinary dialogue, dynamic exchange of ideas, and meaningful collaboration.

 - Academic Core - The middle, or academic core, is the hive of instructional spaces for both middle and high school students.

-Our thoughtful, forward-looking design encourages interaction and chance encounters between students, faculty, and disciplines.
-The open communicating staircases, informal nooks, and pockets of seating, allow for moments of spontaneous, serendipitous conversation, while movable classroom walls encourage collaboration, creativity, and exploration.
+Recently named the Ellen C. Stein Center for Collaborative Study, our thoughtful, forward-looking design encourages interaction and chance encounters between students, faculty, and disciplines.
+The open communicating staircases, informal nooks, and pockets of seating allow for moments of spontaneous, serendipitous conversation, while movable classroom walls encourage collaboration, creativity, and exploration.

 This flexible place of new learning enables methods of teaching not yet envisioned and fosters new connections between faculty and students.
 Potential curricular innovations are boundless with the addition of a robotics field, prototyping space, an engineering lab, computer science & digital media rooms, a nutritional science kitchen, a greenhouse, and glass enclosed art studios adjacent to a dance studio – which doubles as a black-box theater.
 Ample space is also available for art exhibits and science competitions.